 Parents can co-operate with the school by encouraging their children to understand the need for school rules, by visiting the school and by talking to the members of staff.

-Aims of the Code
+Aims of our Code

 - To create a positive learning environment that encourages and reinforces good behaviour.